bekk/bekk-christmas/post/thecloud/terraform-managed-stackdriver-monitoring-and-alerting-in-gcp.md

 }
 ```

-Applying this Terraform module creates your dashboard, `My christmas dashboard`, where the widgets are shown in a grid.
+Applying this Terraform module creates your dashboard, `My Christmas dashboard`, where the widgets are shown in a grid.

 Adding more widgets is as simple as filtering and aggregating the metrics as one wishes to.